 Muslims teach that Jesus was a human and not God in the flesh.
 Is Jesus divine?

-4-Christ claimed divinity (John 5:18-24; Mark 14:61-62; 1 John 5:20).
-Christ both forgave sins (Matthew 9:1-8; Luke 7:48) and accepted worship (Matthew 14:33; Matthew 8:2; Matthew 9:18) which are prerogatives of God alone.
-Christ is the only person known in history who has claimed divinity and was also sane.
+- Christ claimed divinity (John 5:18-24; Mark 14:61-62; 1 John 5:20).
+For He both forgave sins (Matthew 9:1-8; Luke 7:48) and accepted worship (Matthew 14:33; Matthew 8:2; Matthew 9:18), which are prerogatives of God alone.
+Christ is the only Person known in history, who has claimed divinity and was accepted as sane.
 The founders of other religious systems such as Islam, Buddhism, and Hinduism did not claim to be divine.
 Christ spoke and lived as a Being whose dwelling place was eternity.

-7-Christ must be divine because His One life atoned for the lives of all humans.
-Only the Creator’s life is more equivalent than the lives of all His creation.
+- Christ must be divine because His One life atoned for the lives of all humans.
+Only the Creator’s life is far more equivalent than the lives of all His creation.
 If Jesus was a mere man, He could save only one life – “life for life” (Exodus 21:23).
 But Christ was the Creator “all things were created by him, and for him” (Colossians 1:16).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,